 We present a novel deep learning approach for avalanche mapping with deformable convolutions that adapts its notion of the local terrain according to the input digital elevation model (DEM).
 Experiments at large scale with optical, high spatial resolution (1.5 m) SPOT 6/7 satellite imagery show that our approach achieves good performance (F1-score 0.625) and generalizes well to new scenes not seen during the training phase (F1-score 0.625).
 As reference data for training, validating and testing our model we relied on 24'747 manually mapped and annotated avalanches from two avalanche periods on different years.
 With our adapted DeepLabV3+ we were able to detect 66% of all avalanches.
 By varying model parameters and the input data we analyzed the impact of different configurations on the mapping result.
 We found that weighting the avalanches according to the perceived visibility did result in slightly better metrics than when not weighting them.
-By training on release areas and deposits only we demonstrated that the network learns more from deposits (Table 2) and by excluding shaded areas from training we showed that in illuminated terrain both training is easier and test results are better (F1-score 0.639).
+By training on release areas and deposits only we demonstrated that the network learns more from deposits (F1-score release areas 0.183; F1-score deposits 0.347) and by excluding shaded areas from training we showed that in illuminated terrain both training is easier and test results are better (F1-score 0.639).
 Furthermore, we investigated expert agreement for manual avalanche mapping in a small reproducibility study and found that agreement on avalanche area is substantially lower than expected.
 Compared to the model, the agreement between experts is in the same range as the adapted DeepLabV3+ performance.

-Our work is an important step towards a fast and comprehensive documentation of avalanche periods from optical satellite imagery.
+- Our work is an important step towards a fast and comprehensive documentation of avalanche periods from optical satellite imagery.
 This could substantially complement existing avalanche databases, improving their reliability to perform hazard zoning or the planning of mitigation measures.
 For the future we aim at conducting a more throughout study investigating expert agreement for manual avalanche identification and its implications for automated avalanche mapping.
 Additionally, we intend to study the performance of our model on data from different sensors and time periods.
-Furthermore, we plan on
+Furthermore, we plan on improving results by masking out areas where avalanche cannot occur using for example modelled avalanche hazard indication - .

-335 improving results by masking out areas where avalanche cannot occur using for example modelled avalanche hazard indication data from (Bühler et al., 2022).
 Code and data availability.
 The manually mapped avalanche outlines from 24 January 2018 and 16 January 2019 used by us for training, testing and validation are available on EnviDat (Hafner and Bühler, 2019, 2021).
-The code is available on GitHub: https://github.com/avale/DeepLab4Avalanches.git.
+The code used will be published and made available on GitHub with the final publication of this paper.

-340 Author contributions.
+300 Author contributions.
 EH coordinated the study, performed all initial manual mappings, expanded the neural network code originally implemented by PB, and did the statistical analysis.
 RD, JW and KS advised on the machine learning aspects of the project and critically reviewed the associated results.
 RD wrote the script for the Wallis filtering.
 The reproducibility investigation was initiated by KS, coordinated by EH and both YB and EH were part of its mapping team.
 EH wrote the manuscript with help from all other authors.
 EH and YB originally initiated the automation of avalanche mapping from SPOT.

-345 Competing interests.
+305 Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.
 We thank Leon Bührle, Benjamin Zweifel as well as Andreas Stoffel for mapping for our reproducibility investigation and Frank Techel for valuable input on its analysis.
-We are grateful to Ron Simenhois and Edward Bair for the critical questions, suggestions and comments in their reviews.